Ropsten metro station

-Ropsten metro station is the end station on line 13 on the red line of the Stockholm metro, located in the district of Ropsten.
+Ropsten is the end station on Line 13 of the Red Line of the Stockholm Metro, located in the district of Ropsten.
 The station was opened on 2 September 1967 as the northeastern terminus of the extension from Östermalmstorg.

-The station was sited about 10–15 meters above street level as a preparation for an extension to Lidingö on a new bridge.
-There are now no plans for such an extension and the lines end in mid-air.
-In 2010-2020 when the old Lidingö bridge used by trams was considered needing a replacement, such a metro bridge was considered, but instead a new tram bridge was built.
+The station was built about 10–15 metres above street level, done so as a preparation for an extension to Lidingö on a new bridge.
+However, there are now no plans for such an extension and the lines end in mid-air.
+In the 2010s when the old Lidingö bridge used by trams was considered needing a replacement, such a metro bridge was considered, but instead a new tram bridge was built.

-The Ropsten station also includes the end stop on the Lidingöbanan tramway, a few meters above the street.
+The Ropsten station also includes the end stop on the Lidingöbanan tramway, a few metres above the street.

 On street level there are many bus stops for buses towards Lidingö.